 This little moment has to be a priority that you set for yourself.
 It won't always be easy, but once you get into a routine, you will start to find that you need that time, and you will work out ways to carve it out of your day.

 This is a mental health break, and taking time to focus on your own mental health has to be just as important as keeping up with social media, some silly game on your phone, or whatever else you do that takes the same 10 minutes a day.

 We all have busy lives.
-But when we realize how much time we actually kill doing silly things instead of working on strengthening our mental health, we start to focus on what's important.
+But when we realize how much time we actually kill doing silly things instead of strengthening our mental health, we start focusing on what's important.

-Some of you, like myself, have made the commitment to lower your caffeine intake.
+Some of you, like myself, have committed to lower your caffeine intake.
 There are so many great caffeine-free teas available that can be fun to explore new ones.
 Most herbal teas, made from dried flowers, have no caffeine or are low in caffeine.

 Tea time can be the perfect time to reconnect with someone special.
 It's a way to have a quiet conversation and create some fond memories.
-Invite one or two friends over for Tea Time and see how much fun you can have!
+So invite one or two friends over for Tea Time and see how much fun you can have!

 - Tea parties are simple and don't require a lot of preparation.

 - Use the “Good China” if you have it.
 Why do you have things you will never use?
 Get it out and use it because it feels nice to be able to enjoy the good stuff.

 - Pick up light snacks like little cookies, or cut tiny sandwiches.
 Something light to nibble on is always appreciated.